 Vegan Beet Loaf

-Fresh is Real has another Vegan Beet Loaf recipe on the blog, for some, it might seem more intimidating to make because of all the seeds that are included in it.
+Fresh is Real has another Vegan Beet Loaf recipe on the blog, for some, it might seem more time consuming to make because of all the seeds that are included in it.

 The texture of that loaf is softer for sure which could seem different for some that are not familiar with mostly plant-based and allergen-friendly cooking.